AMAIOLAMO/learning-handbook/After Practice or Study.md

-After practice / study:
+#### Constant Reflection
-Constant reflection after practice and theoretical study.
-Write down what you deel confused, and what you dont know.
+- Constant reflection after practice and theoretical study.
+Write down what you feel confused, and what you don't know.
+Really.
+WRITE IT DOWN.

-Using the previous practice confusions writings, focus on those.

-  Optimization of practice: u know one topic is good already, so u can do katas, where the problem is replicable, but the main focus when solving it is to see different ways, to observe, improve and optimize your mental model.
+Utilizing the things you wrote down during your reflection, plan for your next action.

   Measure performance:
   1. Self tests: forced recall